CorrelAid/correlaid-machine-learning-spring-school/README.md

 ```

 `jupyter lab` is opening your browser with a local version of [JupyterLab](https://jupyter.org/), which is a web-based interactive development environment that is somewhat more powerful and more modern than the older Jupyter Notebook.
 Both work fine, so you can choose the tool that is more to your liking.
 We recommend to go with Jupyter Lab as it provides a file browser, among other improvements.

+###

+If you encounter any difficulties while installing, please contact Daniel, Pia or Flo.

 ## Data